liamsmith3194/otter-hockey/README.md

 ### Boostrap Alerts (Toasts)
 - Positioned on the right side of the screen underneath the basket total.
-- The toasts are a consistent feature across the site, triggered by various actions such as login, logout, adding an item to the basket and checkout confirmation amongst others.
+- The toasts are a consistent feature across the site, triggered by various actions such as login, logout, adding an item to the basket and check out confirmation amongst others.

 ![Toast - Sign In](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/toast-sign-in.PNG)
 ![Toast - Log Out](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/toast-log-out.PNG)